pauiglesias/offload-chatgpt-streaming-demo/README.md

 Alternatively, if you have installed PHP with cUrl support, you can run the standalone PHP Server.

-Another option is execute it through a web server with PHP and PHP-cUrl support, like Apache or NGINX with php-fpm.
+Another option is using a web server with PHP (and PHP-CURL) support, like Apache or NGINX with php-fpm.

-Future plans will include server execution in the cloud using Edge scripts services, so you do not need to install anything in your local machine.
+Future plans will include server execution in the cloud via edge scripts services, so you do not need to install anything in your local machine.

 ## Configuration